StarStrider23/python_solar_system/README.md

 To solve a system of differential equations the solve_ivp method is used.
 As the initial conditions all the objects are aligned on the $x$ axis with their velocities pointed in upwards (i.e. parallel to $y$ axis).
 Except for the Sun which is located at the origin with zero velocity.

+# Result

+## Scenario 1

+The first part is about simulating the Solar system only.
+The interval of simulation is said to be 100 years.
+The gif below confirms that the trajectories of the celestial bodies in the Solar System are simulated correctly as we observe elliptical orbits around the Sun

 <img width="2400" height="1600" alt="scenario_1" src="https://github.com/user-attachments/assets/feb80948-b99e-4e1e-bcdd-08b8e434c868" />

+The animation does look decent as .
+The orbit of the Uranus, however, seems to cease to go through the same points as the planet goes for its second turn.
+This might be a case with all planets.
+A closer look at the inner planets confirms it.
+The Sun, which had no velocity whatsoever, starts to slowly swirl upwards which causes a shift in all orbits, but specifically in the orbits of the inner planets since they are closer and less heavier.
+This means that the whole system is not in equilibrium.

+Obviously, this simulation is a simplification of reality as there're many more factors that affect the Solar system gravitationally.
+Nevertheless, the simulation does a pretty good job.

+## Scenario 2

+In this part, a Sun-like star appears somewhere between the Earth and the Neptune.
+It has a velocity such that it'd 100 years for the star to cross the ecliptic (in this case, the distance which is equal to 2 perihelion of the Neptune).
+The direction of its motion is chosen such that it avoids a head-to-head collision with the Sun, but rather goes somewhat to the side so that it passes the Sun as close as the Earth does (roughly).
+As the initial coordinates of the star are chosen randomly every simulation shows a different picture, yet all of them have a common feature - a total disrupture of the system as some planets fly away from the Solar system.
+This is a fascinating, but not a surprising result.
+The gif below demonstrates the consequences of such a scenario.

 <img width="2400" height="1600" alt="scenario_2" src="https://github.com/user-attachments/assets/ccae72be-74c3-41e8-ac46-03758af85c68" />